itsumonotakumi/mastodon_batch/README.md

 LOG_FILE = '{log file path}'
 ```

+4. Download following_accounts.csv from target mastodon instance
+5. Delete following_accounts.csv the first row
+6. Delete the backward from the comma of all row of following_accounts.csv

 ## Warning

 Always set the TIMEWAIT value to 5 or more.
 Otherwise you could put a heavy load on the instance.